RoManager-org/romanager-oss/README.md

 RoManager is a free, feature-rich Discord-to-Roblox bot.
 This repository (https://github.com/RoManager-org/romanager-oss) is the self-hosted version.

+## Release Schedule
+The self-hosted version will catch up with the `main` branch of the upstream bot every month.
+We recommend you update the bot (`git pull`) every now and then.

 ## Setup
 ~~Instructions to start your own instance of RoManager are in the wiki: https://github.com/RoManager-org/romanager-oss/wiki.~~ (not yet complete)

 ## Security
 Found a vulnerability or a security issue?
-See our [Security policy](https://github.com/RoManager-org/romanager-oss/blob/main/SECURITY.md).
+See our [security policy](https://github.com/RoManager-org/romanager-oss/blob/main/SECURITY.md).

 ## Contribute
 We accept any kind of contributions!
 They will also be added to the public version of RoManager.